-ECHO leadership is comprised of committees chaired by elected students who sit on the ECHO Leadership Board, which is coordinated by the ECHO Executive Chair.
+ECHO leadership is comprised of elected students who sit on the ECHO Leadership Board, which is coordinated by the ECHO Executive Chair.

-- Service Committee provides opportunities for community outreach throughout the Chicago area and works collaboratively with other service organizations on campus.
+- Service Chair provides opportunities for community outreach throughout the Chicago area and works collaboratively with other service organizations on campus.

-- Programming Committee plans social and cultural events.
+- Co-Programming Chairs plan social and cultural events.
 Some events are formal, such as lectures and performances; others are less formal, such as trips downtown or small group dinners.

-- Peer Leader Committee provides resources for incoming Honors students to help ease their transition to college and enhance participation in the Honors Program.
+- Retreat/Peer Leader Chair helps plan the annual retreat for incoming Honors students at the beginning of each academic year.
+They also oversee the Peer Leaders, students who provide resources for incoming Honors students to help ease their transition to college and enhance participation in the Honors Program.

-- Lounge Committee is responsible for supplying the lounge with food and beverages, posting Honors Program announcements, pictures and decorations.
-They also schedule quiet times for studying during midterms and finals.
+- Social Media Coordinator/Lounge Manager is responsible for managing ECHO’s social media accounts, supplying the lounge with food & beverages, and posting Honors Program announcements, pictures, and decorations.

 - Executive Chair is the president and main contact for incoming communications.
-The Chair manages ECHO finances, serves as liaison between the Honors Program and ECHO, organizes monthly executive committee meetings and works with fellow chairs to update for the Honors Program newsletter, Blue.
+The Chair manages ECHO finances, serves as liaison between the Honors Program and ECHO, organizes monthly executive committee meetings, and works with fellow chairs to provide updates for the Honors Program newsletter, Blue.